 If you have been the victim of domestic violence in the Metro East, IL, area, you need legal counsel you can trust to help you navigate your case.
 Legal representation can allow victims to approach complex family court proceedings with confidence and peace of mind.
 Whether your domestic violence experience relates to a divorce, custody determination, or complex legal issues in the Metro East family court system, your attorney can guide you through these proceedings as efficiently as possible, securing the protection you and your family need.

 Those accused of domestic violence also need legal counsel for both their criminal and family law cases.
-Your attorney can help you determine the best defenses available to you.
+Your Belleville, Illinois family law attorney can help you determine the best defenses available to you.
 For example, if you are wrongfully accused, your attorney may help you secure physical evidence and witness statements that prove the truth of the matter.
 In addition, if you are required to comply with a protective order, your attorney can provide valuable advice that could help you avoid penalties for violation of the order.

 No matter what your domestic violence case entails, legal counsel you can trust is an essential asset.
 Contact an experienced Metro East, IL, domestic violence attorney as soon as possible to determine your best legal options.